Eight Practical Tips to Make Yoga Home Practice Really Happen

 It’s only in self-guided practice—what we do when no one else is telling us what to do—when we have only ourselves to rely on that yoga becomes an intimate and powerful engagement with our bodies, minds, and hearts.

-Here are some practical ways I’ve found to make consistent and satisfying yoga practice really happen:
+Here are some practical ways I’ve found to make consistent and satisfying yoga practices happen:

-1. Plan it.
-The un-fancy work of simply nailing yourself down to a day and time is the first step in making sure practice happens.
-Schedule your practice times in your agenda and hold yourself to them, just as you would a professional appointment or a lunch date with a friend. have a reliable way to remind yourself of your sacred appointment with your mat or cushion.
+The un-fancy work of simply nailing yourself down to a day and time is the first step in ensuring practice happens.
+Schedule your practice times in your agenda and hold yourself to them, just as you would a professional appointment or a lunch date with a friend.
+Have a reliable way to remind yourself of your sacred appointment with your mat or cushion.
 Phone alerts, post-it notes, and text messages to yourself are all good!

 Also, read...